rcuevass/clustering_PCA_marketing/README.md

 # Clustering and PCA for marketing
-R scripts used to do clustering and PCA on a marketing data set
+IPython notebook and R scripts used to do clustering and PCA on a marketing data set.
+The python notebook shows a number of plots and preliminary analysis on the data to gain insight before applying any "serious" machine learning algorithm.